-- 10.1 There are three types of conditions which may be attached to premises licences:- - Mandatory Conditions prescribed in regulations made by the Secretary of State which must be attached - Default Conditions Conditions prescribed in regulations made by the Secretary of State which will be attached unless specifically excluded by the Licensing Authority - Conditions imposed by the Licensing Authority - 10.2 Any conditions imposed by the Licensing Authority will be proportionate and will be: - relevant to the need to make the proposed building suitable as a gambling facility: - directly related to the premises and the type of licence applied for; - · fairly and reasonably related to the scale and type of premises; and - reasonable in all other respects. - 10.3 Applicants are encouraged to offer their own suggested conditions to demonstrate how the licensing objectives can be met. - 10.4 There are conditions which the Licensing Authority cannot attach to premises licences which are: - any condition which makes it impossible to comply with an operating licence condition; - conditions relating to gaming machine categories, numbers, or method of operation; - conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs); and - conditions in relation to stakes, fees, winnings or prizes. - 10.5 Where a condition is attached to a premises licence requiring door supervisors, the Licensing Authority will normally require those door supervisors to be Security Industry Authority (SIA) registered.
+- 11.2 Any conditions imposed by the Licensing Authority will be proportionate and will be: - relevant to the need to make the proposed building suitable as a gambling facility - directly related to the premises and the type of licence applied for - · fairly and reasonably related to the scale and type of premises; and - reasonable in all other respects. - 11.3 Applicants are encouraged to offer their own suggested conditions to demonstrate how the licensing objectives can be met. - 11.4 There are conditions which the Licensing Authority cannot attach to premises licences which are: - any condition which makes it impossible to comply with an operating licence condition - conditions relating to gaming machine categories, numbers, or method of operation - conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs) - · conditions in relation to stakes, fees, winnings or prizes

-10.6 Door supervisors employed in house at casinos or bingo premises are exempt from being registered by the SIA but the licensing authority considers that it is best practice for door supervisors working at casinos or bingo premises to have SIA training or similar.
+- 11.5 Where a condition is attached to a premises licence requiring door supervisors, the Licensing Authority will normally require those door supervisors to be Security Industry Authority (SIA) registered. - 11.6 Door supervisors employed in house at casinos or bingo premises are exempt from being registered by the SIA but the Licensing Authority considers that it is best practice for door supervisors working at casinos or bingo premises to have SIA training or similar.